ruddfawcett/ns-freshman-survey/README.md

-# freshmen-survey
+# freshman-survey
-A joint survey between *The Phillipian* (Phillips Academy Andover, MA) and *The Exonian* (Phillips Exeter: Exeter, NH) for incoming freshman.
+A joint survey between *The Phillipian* (Phillips Academy Andover, MA) and *The Exonian* (Phillips Exeter: Exeter, NH) for incoming freshmen.